-In 2012 London finished construction on the tallest building in all of the European Union.
+In 2012, London finished construction on the tallest building in the European Union.
 The Shard.

-Even though London is certainly a city of brick, glass and metal; Londoners have made sure not to be 100% Concrete Jungle.
+Even though London is a city of brick, glass and metal; Londoners have made sure not to be 100% concrete jungle.

 You can see my Top 4 favorite parks Here.

 In a city with so many nationalities you’re going to find a variety of different food around every corner.